RainbowBridge-William/Online-Study-Room-Project/README.md

 # Online-Study-Room-Project
-Video gathering webapp enable students to study together WITHOUT BOUNDARY (using Agora SDK)
+A video gathering webapp that enables students to study together WITHOUT BOUNDARY (using Agora SDK)